sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 Built-in caching means that your Facebook feeds load lightning fast.
 Set your own caching time - check for new Facebook posts every few seconds, minutes, hours or days.
 You decide.

 **Like Box Widget and Visual Header**
-Include the official Facebook Like Box widget at the top or bottom of your Facebook feed and display a beautiful visual header with your Facebook page or Facebook group cover photo, profile picture, bio, and number of likes.
+Include the official Facebook Like Box widget at the top or bottom of your Facebook feed and display a beautiful visual header with your Facebook page or cover photo, profile picture, bio, and number of likes.

 **So Much More**
 Show and hide certain parts of each Facebook post, choose whose posts to show in the feed, customize colors, font sizes and styles, the number of Facebook posts to display, set max text lengths, translate text, custom CSS, and much, much more.